Generation Rescue: Reception

-Much of Generation Rescue's case is based on publications that do not go through a proper peer review process.
+Much of Generation Rescue's case was based on publications that did not go through a proper peer review process.
 Writing for Forbes, Emily Willingham characterized Generation Rescue as "an organization devoted to the debunked notion that vaccines cause autism and that autistic people can be 'recovered' from their autism by way of various unproven and sometimes dangerous interventions, including chelation."